Gary Brecka's Ultimate Water Fast Featuring PerfectAmino

 PerfectAmino is different.
 It's the precise ratio of essential amino acids needed to synthesize new protein, with near perfect utilization, but without the caloric impact.

-Five grams of PerfectAmino provides the same amount of protein synthesis as thirty grams of whey, but with a caloric impact of less than one calorie.
+Five grams of PerfectAmino provides the same amount of protein synthesis as thirty grams of whey, but with the caloric impact.

-So we get protein synthesis without the calories to break the fast or take us out of autophagy, allowing our cells to fully repair or replace themselves.
+So we get protein synthesis without breaking a fast or taking us out of autophagy, allowing our cells to fully repair or replace themselves.

 Find out more at https://bodyhealth.com/ultimate/waterfast and use the code ULTIMATE10 for 10% off.